-Programs in Active Development - Solid Tumor Oncology
+Solid Tumor Oncology Programs

-We recently have been focusing most of our execution efforts and resources on our four solid tumor oncology programs, NGM707, NGM831, NGM438 and NGM120.
-We believe our solid tumor oncology programs offer development paths that are relatively resource efficient and have the potential to generate clinical proof-of-concept data more rapidly than certain other indications, although we may in the future pursue development of programs in other therapeutic areas.
-While we have been investing our resources to advance development of our solid tumor oncology programs, we will opportunistically consider BD Arrangements .
+Our execution efforts and resources recently have been focused on our four solid tumor oncology programs, NGM707, NGM831, NGM438 and NGM120.
+While we have been investing our resources to advance development of our solid tumor oncology programs, we will consider collaboration, out-licensing, partnership or other business development arrangements, or the BD Arrangements, related to such programs.